cckmwong-data/stock_price_anomaly/README.md

 ---

 ## Results Summary
-The anomaly detection pipeline identified periods where reconstruction error spiked over the threshold, indicating deviations from learned baseline behavior.
+The anomaly detection pipeline identified periods where reconstruction error spiked over the threshold (i.e. 95th percentile of the historical reconstruction errors), indicating deviations from learned baseline behavior.
 These anomalies aligned with major market events as follows.

 - **Nov 2024**: Share prices surged on optimism of Donald Trump's election victory.